wareya/median/README.rst

 That's a drawback any 3x3 median filter will have with high-but-not-high-enough frequency patterns in the image.
 For example, http://i.imgur.com/rdCQajw.jpg is filtered into http://i.imgur.com/Bq2YGUs.png -- you can use --special to reduce the moire pattern at the expense of a lot of sharpness.
+You could also try running the filter multiple times.

 You can try to reduce other forms of moire by using nonlinear srgb with --srgb, but this will cause dark fringing when hue and saturation change.